vuejs/v2.vuejs.org/src/v2/cookbook/serverless-blog.md

 This API request fetches your blog posts.
 Your account comes with one example post which you'll see in the response.

 ## Display posts
-To display posts we create a simple `/blog` route (using vue-router) in our app and fetch blog posts from the Butter API, as well as a `/blog/:slug` route to handle individual posts.
+To display posts we create a `/blog` route (using vue-router) in our app and fetch blog posts from the Butter API, as well as a `/blog/:slug` route to handle individual posts.
 See our [API reference](https://buttercms.com/docs/api/?javascript#blog-posts) for additional options such as filtering by category or author.
 The response also includes some metadata we'll use for pagination.

 See our API reference for additional options such as filtering by category or author.
 The response also includes some metadata we'll use for pagination.